saminiir/saminiir.github.io/_posts/2016-01-24-cryptographic-identity-gpg.markdown

 categories: cryptography
 permalink: establish-cryptographic-identity-using-gnupg
 comments: false
-excerpt: "Creating and managing PGP keys is not a straightforward matter.
+description: "Creating and managing PGP keys is not a straightforward matter.
 Many approaches exist and if you are a whistleblower, this tutorial probably does not meet your security standards.
 In fact, if there's a chance you'll be captured, tortured, or killed for the information you'll encrypt, stop reading this tutorial and pray for the best.
 You are doing it wrong."
 ---

 _DISCLAIMER: This article is a work-in-progress.
 I will update it when I have more experience with PGP keys and cryptography in general._